ptarroso/layer2kmz/README.md

 ### Manual install

 Download the files to your computer into a folder layer2kmz.
-Copy this folder to the plug-in folder of your QGIS instalation.
-Usually is found in the PATH_TO_YOUR_USER/.qgis2/python/plugins/ ([check the QGIS manuals](http://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/plugins.html) for more details).
+Copy this folder to the plug-in folder of your QGIS user profile.
+You can find your user profile folder in QGIS menu "Settings -> User Profiles" ([check also QGIS manuals](https://docs.qgis.org/testing/en/docs/user_manual/plugins/plugins.html#core-and-external-plugins) for more details).
 In QGIS, activate the layer2kmz in the plug-in manager.